CNNs in the Air via Reconfigurable Intelligent Surfaces: System model

 According to the definition of convolution, it is impossible to directly implement CNNs OTA without transformation.
 Unlike convolution, matrix multiplication can be inherently realized via OTA transmission.
 Therefore, we transform the convolutional operation into a multiplication operation by rearranging the matrices.
 To clearly illustrate this concept, Fig.~\ref{model: toyexample} presents a toy example in which $\bf X$ and $\bf W$ represent a $3\times 3$ input image matrix and a $2\times 2$ convolutional kernel matrix, respectively.
 The top part of Fig.~\ref{model: toyexample} shows the standard convolutional operation with a stride of $1$ and no padding, while the bottom part demonstrates the equivalent multiplication matrix operation.
 Specifically, matrices $\bf W$ and $\bf Y$ are unfolded into vectors $\bf \bar W$ and $\bf \bar Y$, respectively, and rearranged through a piece-wise block vectorization approach.
 To accommodate practical hardware constraints, the numbers of transmit and receive antennas are set to $4$ and $1$, respectively, matching the unfolded matrix size of $4\times 1$.
 Thus, after data rearrangement, the convolutional operation can be physically realized.
 Although Fig.~\ref{model: toyexample} illustrates the case of a single kernel, multiple kernels can be extended similarly.

 A key challenge in AirCNN is the joint design of the transmit precoder, receive combiner, and RIS phase-shift matrices to accurately emulate a given digital convolution kernel $\bf \bar W$.
-Here, we consider a general case where multiple kernels are considered.
+To clarify the formulation, we consider a case with multiple kernels under single-channel input and single-channel output.
 Thus, $\bf \bar W$ is a matrix, where each row represents one kernel.
-This imitation problem can be formulated as
+This imitation problem can be formulated as\footnote{ The second term in (1a) explicitly characterizes the effect of receiver noise amplified by the post-processing matrix.}